 - Spinal fusion: permanent fusion of two vertebrae together

-Kettering Medical Center (will be Kettering Health Main Campus) was the first hospital in the Midwest to use Brainlab Cirq® robotic arm for spine surgery.
+Kettering Health Main Campus (formerly Kettering Medical Center) was the first hospital in the Midwest to use Brainlab Cirq® robotic arm for spine surgery.

 The surgeon-controlled robotic arm provides excellent accuracy for drilling and hardware placement.
 These benefits often lead to better surgical outcomes.